csdms/bmi-example-fortran/README.md

 3 directories, 9 files
 ```

+From the build directory,
-Run unit tests and examples of using the sample implementation with
+run unit tests and examples of using the sample implementation with

     ctest